-Customer Experience (CX) and User Experience (UX) attract the interests of businesspeople in Japan.
+Customer Experience (CX) and User Experience (UX) attract the interest of businesspeople in Japan.
 Google “Customer Experience” in Katakana, and you get 50 million search results.
 User Experience – over 4 million.
 We also notice that many companies are conducting customer research for their products and services.
 We recognize that companies are trying to enrich their customers’ experiences.

 There is a gap…

-Looking back on our daily lives, we do not have good customer experiences every day, though.
-In Japan, it is relatively easy to find consumer products that give us good user experiences.
+Looking back on our daily lives, we do not have good customer experiences every day.
+It is relatively easy in Japan to find consumer products that give us good user experiences.
 Store clerks are polite.
 But, what customers remember is the overall customer experience.
 No matter how good an individual service experience is, if the various elements of the service are not joined up, It can ruin the overall impression.

 The product is not stocked!

-One of the poor customer experiences comes from a lack of product distribution in retail outlets.
+One of the poor customer experiences is a lack of product distribution in retail outlets.
 When we want to look at a new product with our own eyes, sometimes the product is not sold at stores nearby.
 Online stores are convenient, but they don’t satisfy people’s desire to check the product with their own eyes.
 For example, when I bought a new hair oil, I visited four supermarkets and drug stores to find it.
 Because it was a new product, I wanted to check its appearance and smell before the purchase.
 I was happy with the product that I bought, but visiting various stores to buy the product was a tiring experience.
 In addition, I may not repurchase the product if the shop does not sell the product next time.